honath/simple-logger/README.md

 Simple "logger" class to be used in any project.
 Lightweight, straightforward!
 No configuration of IDs or installing other libraries to simplify this - it simply logs to the console, and is color coded!

+## Install
+First, navigate to your project directory.

+To install, type:
+`npm i honath-simple-logger`

 ## Usage

 ### Declaration